JamesSweetJones/abYdraw/README.md

 8. Settings

-Users may change colour-coding by opening the "File>Settings" menu which will pop up a new window with a list of domain types.
+Users may change aspects about the rendering and pairing of their schematic.
+By opening the "File>Settings" window, a menu with two tabs will appear.
+The first tab has settings regarding pairing sensitivity of drawn schematics, bond thickness, directional arrows, Hinge and Linker labels which can be set by using the appropriate sliders.
+For pairing sensitivity the scale is 0-80 pixels and bond width are between 1-5 pixels.
+Other binary settings are on sliders 0-1.
+To update the settings, users must press the update button and re-render their schematic to see their new schematic.
+The second tab is the  colour-coding  menu which with a list of domain types.
 When a domain type is selected the current colour of assigned to that domain will appear.
-"Change colour" allows users to assign a new colours to that domain type using the colour palette of the operating system, but these may be reverted by "Revert colour" or "Revert all colours"
+"Change colour" allows users to assign a new colours to that domain type using the colour palette of the operating system, but these may be reverted by "Revert colour" or "Revert all colours".

 Software authors: James Sweet-Jones and Andrew Martin (Darwin Building, University College London, Gower Street, London)